Lead Generation Landing Page Best Practices

-What that means for you is this:
+What this means for you is:

-But you can’t do that with a landing page that is not optimized for mobile.
+But you can’t do that with a lead generation landing page that is not optimized for mobile.
 So when you make your landing page, keep this at the top of your list of things to do.

 - Make use of white space.
 It’s great for the user experience.

 - Put CTA buttons on areas that the thumb can easily reach on mobile devices.

 On a lead capture landing page, the form is almost always the place where potential leads engage with the page.

 It’s an important part of lead generation landing pages.
 And yet, it’s also the part that causes anxiety with your target users.

 So ease the mental pain that a form often triggers in people.
 You’re already making people work by filling the forms out — which is not something that people love to do, anyway — and the least you can do is to make that a no-fuss affair.

 There are two main things to consider when creating forms for landing page: